dan-kc/editor/README.md

 ## TODO

+1)

 -- fix:insert mode not working

--- W
 -- b, B
--- e, E

--- some kind of text_area abstraction
+-- viewport & some kind of text_area abstraction

 -- flesh out git stuff
+-- account for numbers in the next word thing
+-- better abstraction for iterating words